1963 Lotus Elan GTS

 solid with dirt and corrosion and the column was not properly aligned.

-- Changed the fuse box - it had been fitted with a used, older style euro
+- Replaced the fuse box - it had been fitted with a used, older style euro

 fuse box which I really dislike because they can shake out and it also had